Ayush-iitkgp/Ayush-iitkgp.github.io/stories/index.md

 ## Updates

-**29th Aug, 2016:** I would be working as Teaching Assitant for the course [Fundamental Algorithms: Design and Analysis](https://onlinecourses.nptel.ac.in/noc16_cs24/course) supervised by [Prof. Sourav Mukhopadhyay](http://www.facweb.iitkgp.ernet.in/~sourav/).
+**29th Aug, 2016:** I would be working as Teaching Assitant for the NPTEL online course [Fundamental Algorithms: Design and Analysis](https://onlinecourses.nptel.ac.in/noc16_cs24/course) supervised by [Prof. Sourav Mukhopadhyay](http://www.facweb.iitkgp.ernet.in/~sourav/).

 **25th July, 2016:** [Announcing support for complex-domain Linear Programming in Convex.jl.](/posts/announcing-support-for-complex-domain-linear-programs-in-convexjl/)